 I’ve made a lot of toffee recipes over the years and this one is by far the tastiest and the easiest.
-It not only has a really nice balance of sweet and salty but the addition of a very small amount of corn syrup pretty much eliminates the danger of the sugar crystallizing, which happened to me once and was a real bummer.
-This is caused when the sugar crystals start a chain reaction of crystallization (the process of sugar particles clinging together) which makes the mixture grainy.
-Once it happens there’s not much you can do about it but there are a few things that will help prevent it from starting.
+It not only has a really nice balance of sweet and salty but a clever secret.
+The addition of a very small amount of corn syrup pretty much eliminates the danger of the sugar crystallizing (this has happened to us a few times, and can be a real bummer).
+This problem is caused when the sugar crystals start a chain reaction of crystallization (the process of sugar particles clinging together) which makes the mixture grainy.
+Once it happens there’s not much you can do about it, but there are a few things that will help prevent it from starting.

 Here a few tips that will help you have a successful toffee making experience.